What Does It Mean When a Building Is Condemned?

 - 10 min read

-In this guide, we’ll explore what a condemned house is, who has the authority to condemn your property, and the various types of condemnation.
-We’ll also share the top reasons properties are condemned, how the condemnation process unfolds, and answer frequently asked questions you might have if you’re facing this situation.
+In this guide, we’ll explore what is a condemned house, who has the authority to condemn your property, and which types of condemnation apply.
+We’ll also share why properties are condemned and how the condemnation process unfolds, and answer frequently asked questions you have if you’re facing this situation.

 What is a condemned house?